Nmension/nmension.github.io/_posts/2025-06-27-nvidia-report.md

 This is explained by the improvement of the internal cost components of the revenue, though the external ones deteriorated (Taxes and interests): COGS went from 38.7 % to 30.0 % (an -8.7 points difference), and OpEx went from 34.0 % to 20.9 % (-13.1 points) while Taxes and interests rose from less than 0.1 % to 4.2 % (+4.1 points); we get: 17.8 % =~ 8.7 + 13.1 - 4.1

 Though these results could be seen as promising, we have to keep in mind that they are about percentages and therefore incomplete to solely interpret by themselves.
-If we keep in mind the growth difference in revenue and compare it to the improvement of the cost structure for the same periods, the latter loses a part of its appeal, though _we can affirm that Nvidia is still more efficient nowadays than in the past_.
+If we keep in mind the growth difference in revenue and compare it to the improvement of the cost structure for the same periods, the latter loses a part of its appeal; however, _we can affirm that Nvidia is still more efficient nowadays than in the past._

 ### **III.
-Fundamentals against Valuation**
+Alignments between intrinsic & external values:**
 In this section, we compare internal value indicators against external ones to understand the value's current relationship between these aspects.

+##### **III.a.
+Fundamentals against Valuation:**
   - As a more insightful indicator than Market Capitalization (MC) alone, I selected Enterprise Value (EV) as an in-between internal and external indicator, as it also takes into account the capital structure of the company.
 Here's its formula: